sidebar hamburger menu

 Installing shared extensions: /opt/alt/php82/usr/lib64/php/modules/

-1. After installation, you need to enable the extension by creating a configuration file that tells PHP to load it.
+Create a configuration file that tells PHP to load the extension:

 tee -a /opt/alt/php82/etc/php.d/20-saxon.ini <<EOF